marcondercin/marcondercin/README.md

 I’m currently learning full stack engineering, right now focusing on React/Redux.

-But I also have experience in:
+I also have experience in:
-- Data Analysis
+- Data Analysis with SQL
 - Python
 - Excel/PowerQuery